kinoraw/kinoraw_tools/README.md

 * Download the zip file from this page https://github.com/kinoraw/kinoraw_repo

-* Open Blender

-* Open the user preferences window (ctrl+alt+u) and load the zip file named *kinoraw_tools_Vxxx.zip* with the button 'install from file' you can find at the bottom of the window.
+* Once in Blender, open the user preferences window (ctrl+alt+u) and load the zip file named *kinoraw_tools_Vxxx.zip* with the button 'install from file' you can find at the bottom of the window.

 * After that, you should activate the addon by presing the checkbox next to the addon